Cong leader Harish Rawat targets own party, wonders if it's time for him to rest | Politics

 - India

-Congress campaign head for poll-bound Uttarakhand Harish Rawat on Wednesday alleged non-cooperation from his organisation and said he sometimes feels it is time for him to rest.
+Congress campaign head for poll-bound Uttarakhand Harish Rawat created a flutter in political circles here on Wednesday, alleging non-cooperation from his organisation and noting he sometimes feels it is time for him to rest.

 ''I am filled with thoughts.
 A voice from within sometimes tells me it is enough Harish Rawat, you have swam long, it is time to rest,'' he said.